 Destiny, Random Allowed, Intervention or Punishment …Sovereignty?

 When anything happens, good or bad, do we ask ourselves, did that happen because of destiny, that our future was already written?
-Is getting married, having children from DNA of parents, divorce, re-marriage altogether due to destiny without freewill?
+Is getting married, having children from DNA of parents, divorce, re-marriage altogether due to destiny without freewill or randomness?

 While everything is known to God from even before fetal development as in Jeremiah 1:5 and onwards, are all our day-to-day-activity, education, profession, job, spouse, children etc., already “set for each and everyone of us” ..,or only to some people but not to others, every time or some of the time?
 Or, did any of it comes randomly, sometimes and specifically?
 Was it because of God’s intervention?
 Or, was it allowed to happen by God, or actually a punishment?
 Which one is it?

 Very challenging issues, indeed.
 Ultimately, only God knows, yet many preachers go one way or the other in interpretations and presumptions.
 Any middle-ground or another concept?
 Let us then take this difficult but important issue together with an open mind and with all humility we can muster.
 Remember, no human has a monopoly on what is right.
 But, we learn from God using a Berean principle(Acts 17:11) of “trust but verify”.

 It is well-accepted by believers that nothing happens without God’s knowledge.
 He knows the past, present and future, thus the descriptive name I AM.
 He is omniscient, omnipotent and omnipresent.
 He is beyond the measure of time.
 Got it.
 Moreover, he is sovereign.